ShameenShetty/CSE-3313--HW04/README.md

 * Finally for the image *darinGreyNoise.jpg* we do the following:
   - remove the noise
     i.
 Display the original image in its own figure window.
-This image contains what is called “salt and pepper” noise. ii.
-Remove the noise.
+This image contains what is called “salt and pepper” noise.
+    ii.
+Remove the noise by averaging it out using a low-pass filter.
+So we apply the 10-point running average to each row of the image.
+    iii.
+Apply a *medin filter* (which is a nonlinear filter) to the original noisy image using `outputImage = ndimage.median filter(inputImage, 5)` where `imputImage` and `outputImage` are the names we choose.
+We use the import `from scipy import ndimage`